lorenzodinapoli/ds-salary-proj/README.md

 # ds-salary-proj
 repo for end-to-end data scientist salary prediction

-	- Created a tool to estimate data scientist salaries (MAE = k)to help data scientist negotiate their salary
+	- Created a tool to estimate data scientist salaries (MAE = 25.52k)to help data scientist negotiate their salary
 	- Engineered features from text of each job description to quantify the value companies put on skills such as python, R, spark, and excel
 	- Optimized linear, Lasso, and Random Forest Regressor using Random Search CV (preferred over Grid Search CV for running time optimization) to reach the best model